parrotrueper/googletest-container/README.md

 # googletest-container
-container for C/C++ projects using ninja and cmake
+container for C/C++ projects using ninja, cmake, googletest